bankole7782/sites115/README.md

 The projects ships with its own alternative in the folder `sites115d`.
 This is the only way to enable search functionality.

+The `sites115d` expects the path to a folder.
+This folder must be the the `out` folder described above.